Working in Catholic Education

 Career and Lifestyle Benefits

 The Catholic Schools Office is a merit based employer and promotes a healthy work environment and work/life balance.
-In joining our team, you will have the opportunity to undertake meaningful work and enjoy excellent working conditions including: a corporate fitness program; employee assistance program (EAP); annual vaccination program; paid parental leave; training and staff development programs; access to long service leave after just five years; opportunity for leasing motor vehicles, and 9.5 per cent superannuation.
+In joining our team, you will have the opportunity to undertake meaningful work and enjoy excellent working conditions including: a corporate fitness program; employee assistance program (EAP); paid parental leave; training and staff development programs; access to long service leave after just five years; opportunity for leasing motor vehicles, and 9.5 per cent superannuation.

 Our Recruitment Process